fatty-belly/Awesome-AgenticRAG-Data/README.md

 - **Traditional RAG vs. Agentic RAG**: traditional RAG relies on query–document pairs, whereas Agentic RAG demands rich *agent–environment interaction traces* encoding planning and retrieval actions.
 - **Agentic RAG vs. general agents**: general agents often use tools such as calculators or code interpreters for problem solving, whereas Agentic RAG uses search engines and knowledge bases for *knowledge seeking*.
 In the former cases, tools provide clear solutions, while in Agentic RAG, tools may actually bring more information for the agent to process.

-This survey frames Agentic RAG through a [data lifecycle](#data-lifecycle) that spans data collecting, data preprocessing and task formulation, task construction, data for evaluation, and data enhancement for training.
+This survey frames Agentic RAG through a [data lifecycle](#data-lifecycle-in-agentic-rag) that spans data collecting, data preprocessing and task formulation, task construction, data for evaluation, and data enhancement for training.
 Specifically, we adopt a *generate-verify-filter/refine pipeline* to analyze the curation process of tasks and trajectories.

 <p align="center">
   <img src="Figures/data-lifecycle.png" alt="Data lifecycle in Agentic RAG" width="1000"/>
 </p>
+<p align="center"><em>Figure 2.
+Data lifecycle in Agentic RAG.</em></p>

-## Data Lifecycle
+## Data Lifecycle in Agentic RAG

 ### Overview